-- Each space violation will result in a five (5) point deduction from the total score.
+• Each Space violation will result in a five (5) point deduction from the total score.
 The Head Judge will stop the jumper's rope and move him/her back into the correct speed station, in the case of a space violation in which the jumper strays into an adjacent competition area.
-The Head Judge will not use a tone for a space violation. - Only the Head Judge communicates with the jumper(s).
+The Head Judge will not use a tone for a space violation.
+Do not warn a jumper that he/she is going out-o f-bounds.
+If jumper goes out of bounds, after the 3rd jump, PHYSICALLY STOP THEM AND MOVE THEM BACK INSIDE THE BOUNDARIES AND RECORD A outside the boundary line.